 Sometimes you want a night at a fancy, dark steakhouse where you can pretend you’re very important.
-Boston Chops in the South End provides exactly that, along with a glass-walled group dining room where you can look out upon all the plebeians who don’t have a birthday to celebrate.
-Obviously you need to eat a steak here (the 18 oz. bone-in ribeye would be a good choice) but the fish and pasta dishes are well-executed too.
+Boston Chops at Downtown Crossing provides exactly that, along with a lot of mirrors and other reflective surfaces for you to look upon all the plebeians who don’t have a birthday to celebrate.
+Obviously you need to eat steak here (the 14 oz. prime rib eye would be a good choice), but the fish and pasta dishes are well-executed too.

 If it was our birthday, we’d wrangle 10 friends and reserve the suckling pig roast at this fun Central Square spot.
 But if the people in your group are picky, this place also serves Japanese food, Spanish food, and New England food all under one roof, so you won’t feel guilty forcing a whole pig onto anyone’s plate.

-The dining room in this Downtown Crossing joint is big enough to host an entire steamship’s worth of robber barons - and it looks the part.
+The dining room in this Downtown Crossing spot is big enough to host an entire steamship’s worth of robber barons - and it looks the part.
 You may not have as much money as Cornelius Vanderbilt, but you can pretend you do when you split a ribeye steak.
 It’s pricey, but that makes it an even better place to hit up on the one day of the year when you’re definitely not the one paying.